Simona Abis

 Kent Daniel

-Jean-Marie Eveillard/First Eagle Investment Management Professor of Business, Finance Division
+- Jean-Marie Eveillard/First Eagle Investment Management Professor of Business

 Kent Daniel

-Jean-Marie Eveillard/First Eagle Investment Management Professor of Business, Finance Division
+- Jean-Marie Eveillard/First Eagle Investment Management Professor of Business

 Kent Daniel is the Jean-Marie Eveillard/First Eagle Investment Management Professor of Business in the Finance Division at the Graduate School of Business at Columbia University.
 From 1996 to 2006, Kent was at the Kellogg School of Management at Northwestern University, where he was the John and Helen Kellogg Distinguished Professor of Finance (on leave from 2004-2006).
 Previously, he served on the faculties of the University of Chicago and the University of British Columbia.